A Sunset Vineyard Hike in Chianti

 Before you even visit Tuscany, your head is already filled with the iconic landscape the region is known for.
 The scenery is the stuff postcards are made of — villas surrounded by cypress trees, acres of vineyards and olive trees, and the ever present rolling landscape.

 But promise me one thing.
 When you come, make sure you get out into the landscape, at least once.
+Tuscany is a great place to slow travel.
 Walk among the vines, smell the air, touch the earth.
 Feel the tight grape clusters in your hand, snatch a grape or two and savor the flavor.

 There's really no better way to experience the Tuscan terroir (the soil) than to walk on it, ideally with Beppe if you can!

 Beppe was waiting for us with his hiking staff in hand and wearing a small backpack.
 It was a sunny and warm afternoon, perfect for a short hike.

 He greeted us with a big warm smile and with Alessio interpreting (we really have to brush up on our Italian before our next trip!) we got a quick introduction about where we were standing - on one of the world famous Antinori Winery vineyards.

 These particular vines were all sangiovese grapes used to make chianti, but not just any chianti.
 What is produced from these vines is among the finest chianti the world has to offer.